-I, the undersigned, on behalf of Rosemary and Paul Kavansgin, with the specific council for Ptanning Permission for the extension of an existing dwelling house, construction of a new site entrarios with irremail eccess road, installation of a new properlary effluent frestment system and all associated set works at Baltinstad, Baltinshnich, Clifden, Co Galway The planning spotication may be inspected or purchased at the citize of the planning authority sind a submission or observation in the application may be reade to the authority in writing on relation to the application may be made to the authority in writing on payment of the prescribed lee within the period of 5 weeks during office opening hours.
-If 00sm to 400pm.
-Monday to Finday beginning on the date of receipt by the authority of the application Liam Loughrey BE C Eng
+CALWAY COUNTY COUNCIL.
+I, the undersigned on behalf of Rosemary and Paul Kavanagh, wish to samy to Galway Co Councel for Planning Permission for the enteration of an eve properties entrance with intermal access road.
+Installation of a new properties effluent frestment system and all associated ace works at Battinelia.
+Baltinahinch, Clifden, Co Galway The planning schleatton may be inspecied or purchased at the enciese of the planning schleatton may be relation to the application may be relation to the application may be relation to the application may be made to the authomy in writing on payment of the prescribed fee writin the period of S weeks during office opening hours.
+If 00km to 400pm, Monday to Enday beginning on the date of receipt by the authomy of the application Liam Loughrey BE C Eng

-GALWAY COUNTY COUNCIL

-Permission is sought for (1) new bar

-and restaurant scande at ground

-floor level; to include missel eletering

-and associated lighting (2)

-replacement of existing high level

-hofel signage to the front stevation,

-along with all associated works at

-The imperial Hofel" 35 Eyre

-Square, Galway for Fordield Inna

-DAC.
-This application may be GALWAY COUNTY COUNCIL DAC: This application may be inspected or purchased at the ortices of Callway C.4y Council during its public opening hours and a submission or observation in relation to the application may be made to this suthornly in writing on payment of the prescribed fee of <20 within the period of 5 weeks beginning on the date of receipt by Galway City Council of the application. application.

-Signed c/o Cyrel J. Kelly & Associates
+BALWAY COUNTY COUNCL Permission is sought for (1) new bar and restaurant facade at ground floor level to include mased lettering and associated bytting (2) implacement of existing hangh level hotel signage to the front sevation, along with all associated works at The imperial Hoter' 35 Eyre Square Galway for 'Footield Inna DAC' This application may be researded or permission at the GALWAY COUNTY COUNCIL DAC: This spiplestion may be inspected or purchased at the ortices of Galway CAy Council duing its public opening hours and a submission or observation in relation to the application may be made to this subtimity in writing on payment of the prescribed fee of 420 within the period of 5 weeks beginning on the date of necesit by Galway City Council of the sockiestion. application.
+Signed c/o Cynl J. Kelly & Associates